 Utah Code § 23-19-38 and Utah Admin.
 Rule R657-42

-The Division rarely issues refunds for licenses or permits, but there are some exceptions.
+The Division rarely issues refunds for permits, licenses or certificates of registration, but there are some exceptions.
 To see if you're eligible for a refund, visit wildlife.utah.gov/refund.